chenyangkang/stemflow/paper/md_paper/paper_old.md

 # Acknowledgements

-This project was based upon work supported by National Natural Science Foundation of China grants 32125005 (to X.Z.), CAS Project for Young Scientists in Basic Research (YSBR-097 to X.Z.).
+This project was based upon work supported by National Natural Science Foundation of China grants 32125005 (to X.Z.), 32270455 (to Z.G.), CAS Project for Young Scientists in Basic Research (YSBR-097 to X.Z. and Z.G.).
 We thank Dr. Daniel Fink at Cornell Lab of Ornithology for the R scripts of STEM model and QuadTree which inspired our implementation in Python.
 We thank Dr. Taxing Zhang for advice and software test.

 # References